 Divorced women have been given the label of “bitter and jaded” for as long as I’ve been alive (probably longer).
 It’s a derogatory label, not just a simple definition of tired like I stated above, for those who’ve been hurt by so many people that we’ve lost count.

-Furthermore, I think that’s an unfair label just for women because I’ve seen men equally angry and bitter for what they’ve been put through.
+Furthermore, I think that’s an unfair label just for women because I’ve seen men equally angry and bitter over what they’ve been put through.
 But no one is calling men bitterly jaded (that I know of).

 As people who’ve been lied to and manipulated for so very long especially if there was infidelity and/or abuse, of course, we’d be tired and upset – both men and women.
 We carry the pain and hurt from what others have done to us and it causes us to trust less and suspect deceit more.